fourTheorem/workshops/cat-detector/step3-serverless/README.md

           method: get
 ```

-This configuration is comprised of three sections defines a single lambda function that will be accessed by a http get request.
+This configuration is comprised of three sections and defines a single lambda function that will be accessed by a http get request.
 The provider section defines the cloud as AWS and the runtime as node 12.x.

 A minimal example handler function is shown in the listing below: